Create a call sheet to organize your photoshoot talent & crew

 You may have witnessed a disorganized photoshoot before—the models were late, the crew forgot the lighting or the studio wasn't setup properly.
 One vital document was missing—the call sheet.

+But first, what is a call sheet?
 The call sheet is a simple, but incredibly useful tool for organizing your shoot.
 It outlines everything your talent and crew need to know before the day of the shoot.
 Crucial elements like the location, contact details, the schedule and most importantly the arrival time.

 In this guide, you'll learn the modern approach to creating a call sheet using Milanote and set yourself up for a stress-free photoshoot.